iPlumb3r/About/NIN/RINA.md

 # RINA (Recursive Internetwork Architecture)

-RINA is a new computer network architecture proposed as an alternative to the architecture of the currently mainstream TCP/IP approach.
+RINA is a new computer network architecture proposed as an alternative to the architecture of the current mainstream TCP/IP approach.

 ## Home Page
 <a href="https://pouzinsociety.org/">Non Official Project Page</a> (Pouzin Society).